Best Case Interview Books: 18 Books Ranked (2026)

 The book covers all nine parts of a case interview and teaches you exactly what to do and say in each step:

-1. Understanding the case background and taking effective notes
+Case background: understanding the case information and taking effective notes

-3. Creating a tailored framework in under 60 seconds
+Framework: creating a tailored structure in under 60 seconds

 The book also covers essential business concepts and math skills, making it valuable for candidates without a business or quantitative background.